carsdotcom/skelebot/CONTRIBUTING.md

 ## Project Scope

 The purpose of this project is to create a generic build tool for machine learning projects.
-The concept is to bring all of the various project management tasks that are done for ml projects under one roof: Skelebot.
+The concept is to bring all of the various project management tasks that are done for machine learning projects under one roof: Skelebot.

 A key concept of this project is simplicity.
-In order to make things easier for the end-user of Skelebot, this project should at a minimum only require the skelebot.yaml file in the root of their project code.
 Since the purpose is to bring project tasks into a single location, the skelebot.yaml file should be that location.
 All project configuration should exist in this file.

+When considering new features for skelebot, the trick is to figure out where it belongs.
+Features can be incorporated into Skelebot in 3 different ways.

+### System Features

+System features make up the core functionality of Skelebot.
+Other features of Skelebot (components) are built on top of them.
+A good example would be the Execution System which handles all execution of commands, both Docker and native.

+Systems are also defined by the hooks that they provide for components to inject data or functionality into their normal process.
+These hooks act as a well-defined, well-regulated, gateway for components to augment the core functionality of Skelebot.

+A new feature should be only be incorporated as a System (or into an existing System) if it is a foundational part of what makes Skelebot function.

+### Component Features

+Components simply hook into the existing Skelebot Systems to add new functionality on top of the existing structure.
+Components are self-contained, specific, purpose focused features that add a distinct new ability into Skelebot's arsenal.

+These features will be a part of every Skelebot installation, so it is important that only generally applicable features be included as components.
+Anything that has such a specific purpose as to be practically unused in the majority of projects, should not be a component in Skelebot.

+### Plugin Features

+Finally, anything that does not fit into Skelebot as a System or as a Component should be a Plugin.
+A Plugin is just a Component that stands on it's own and can be optionally installed into any Skelebot application.
+Plugins hook into Skelebot's Systems in the exact same way as Components.

 ## Guidelines for Contributing